xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/guice/scopes.md

 ## Singleton

-Both `com.google.inject.Singleton` and `javax.inject.Singleton` annotations could be used.
+Both `com.google.inject.Singleton` and `jakarta.inject.Singleton` annotations could be used.

 !!! tip
     Prefer declaring `@Singleton` scope on all beans, except cases when different scope is required.